Srijan-Sengupta/Backup-Master/README.md

 **To install this, go to the [latest releases](https://github.com/Srijan-Sengupta/Backup-Master/releases) and follow the instructions**

+## Technology used

+Thanks to:

+1. [Golang](https://golang.org) for its cross-platform language
+2. [Fyne](https://fyne.io) for its Cross-platform and Easy GUI.
+3. [Fyne-Cross](https://github.com/fyne-io/fyne-cross) for its cross-platform building tools.

 ## Discussions

 Now we are available at [github discussions](https://github.com/Srijan-Sengupta/Backup-Master/discussions) we would always like to here from you, about any improvement or issues.

+## Contibution

+We welcome all kind of contibution so,

+1. fork the `develop` branch
+2. make changes at your fork
+3. Finally, make a pull request.

 ## Preview